samy-ghebache/DzTweets_pipeline/README.md

 khati
 Standard Arabic and Dz Arabic are written using specific Arabic script.

-Don't forget to star the Repo ma friend !!
+Don't forget to star the Repo may friend!!!